isomerpages/sndgo-careers/_tech-careers/1-app-design-development-and-deployment.md

 ### **App Design, Development & Deployment**

-Build digital products and services that improve the lives of citizens and support businesses in Singapore.
+Build digital products and services that improve the lives of citizens, enhance business productivity, and contribute to the defence and security of Singapore.
 The ‘rules’ are simple.
-Design for citizens.
+Design for users.
 Engineer with care.
-Be and build inclusive.
-Transform experience digitally.
+Build inclusively.
+Transform experiences.

-We go to the ground to listen to citizens’ feedback, followed by testing and iterating relentlessly to understand their pain points and build better products that make a lasting impact.
-We leverage cutting-edge technologies and integrate IT solutions across diverse fields and platforms to improve digital capabilities across the government.
+We constantly engage users and iteratively test product prototypes to understand their pain points, so that we can build better products.
+We also leverage cutting-edge technologies across diverse fields and platforms to improve digital capabilities across the government.
+We not only build great products; we make a lasting impact on how our government serves people.

-You can create a next-generation digital experience and provide solutions to people’s everyday problems.
-Examples include TraceTogether, the digital tool developed to facilitate nationwide, community-driven contact tracing efforts in response to the COVID-19 pandemic.
-Another example is the GoWhere suite of websites, which provides citizens with timely and accurate information regarding matters of national interest.
-Drive the spirit of innovation and play a part in enhancing the lives of Singaporeans.
+Be empowered to create next-generation digital experiences and provide solutions to real-life problems.
+Some of our products include LifeSG, an app that integrates services across government agencies, and GoBusiness, a portal that creates a seamless experience for businesses applying for licenses.
+Your possibilities are limitless.
+Embody the spirit of innovation and play a part in enhancing the lives of Singaporeans.

 ### **Hear from our tech talents**